 Create the Retreat You NeedContact Us

-Suitable for existing writing groups, this is a create-your-own program for single-day or multi-day events.
+Suitable for existing writing groups, this is a create-your-own program for single- or multi-day events.
+Bespoke events can happen virtually or in person at a retreat location near you.

-You'll work with Allison to determine the right mix of editing, workshopping, publishing seminars and writing craft learning time, tailored to your group.
+You'll work with Allison to plan the right mix of editing, workshopping, publishing seminars and writing craft learning time, tailored to your group's needs.

 Bespoke writing events must be planned a minimum of six months in advance.